jakatz87/Pewlett_Hackard_Analysis/README.md

 ![image](https://github.com/jakatz87/Pewlett_Hackard_Analysis/blob/main/Mentorship.png)

-Fortunately, the employees eligible for the mentorship program corrolate well with the impacted departments.
+Fortunately, the employees eligible for the mentorship program correlate well with the impacted departments.

 ## Summary
 The leadership in the Development, Production, and Sales departments should begin working on the mentorship program as soon as possible.
 The CFO should begin several forecasting models that include the impact of retirement benefits packages, pay increases for upcoming leadership, and the recruitment and training of new employees to fill the gap of the "silver tsunami".
 It seems like the company is prepared for the future.